dooboolab-community/hackatalk/client/README.md

 1. Sample of context-api with `react-hook` (`useContext`).
 2. Know how to structure react native app with typescript.
 3. Know how to navigate between screens with `react-navigation`.
-4. Know how to write `react-native` app with bare work flow from `expo` with `unimodules`.
+4. Know how to write `react-native` app with managed flow from `expo` with `unimodules`.
 5. Know how to write test code with `@testing-library/react-native`.
 6. Know how to `lint` your project with `eslint`.
-7. Know how to localize your project.
+7. Know how to localize your project with [facebook fbt](https://medium.com/dooboolab/localizing-react-app-with-fbt-instead-of-i18n-90822e0cb373).
 ```

 ### INSTALL